RATFIVE/MoinCC-AI4metabolomics/workfile.md

 - relations of peaks to each other, when there are several characteristic peaks for one metabolite

-- different 'thresholds' for peaks --> why?
+- different 'thresholds' for peaks (e.g. nicotinamide d4) --> why?
 - more peaks recognized than mentioned in the metadata --> how should we deal with them?
 Calculate as normal but leave unlabeled?

 - How can we validate the model in the end?